New Poems

 as December rain pelts papers along the street,

-and the bins stand outside in drab rows waiting to be emptied.
+and the bins stand outside in drab rows,

 I was never at school,